 Quantitative results are reported in Table~\ref{tab:real_results}.
 The results for the Salt and Overthrust datasets are averaged over ten uniformly sampled 2D slices extracted from their 3D volumes.
 Across all six benchmark families and 26 velocity maps, our method achieves the best overall performance, producing substantially lower error and much higher SSIM than the BigFWI baselines.
 For ablation, without latent GD refinement, the ensemble prediction reaches an MAE of 148.35, while incorporating GD further reduces the MAE to 139.81.

-While BigFWI attains better MAE in a few individual cases (e.g., SEAM Phase I and Salt), the corresponding reconstructions are severely oversmoothed and lack interpretable geological structure.
+While BigFWI attains better MAE in a few individual cases (e.g., SEAM Phase I and Salt), the corresponding reconstructions are severely oversmoothed and lack detailed structure.
 This is clearly visible in Figure~\ref{fig:vis_zero_shot}, where BigFWI tends to collapse toward mean-shaped solutions that fail to recover key interfaces or high-contrast anomalies.
 In contrast, our model reconstructs coherent stratigraphy, sharper layer boundaries, and geologically meaningful high-velocity regions.

 These differences are particularly pronounced for salt-body targets.
-Despite having large distribution shift, our model successfully delineates salt geometry and surrounding stratification, demonstrating strong generalization beyond the training distribution.
-Overall, the zero-shot results show that our large-model paradigm not only reduces numerical error but, more importantly, produces physically meaningful and interpretable reconstructions on challenging and previously unseen geological structures.
+Despite having a large distribution shift, our model successfully delineates salt geometry and surrounding stratification, demonstrating strong generalization.
+Overall, the zero-shot results show that our large-model paradigm not only reduces numerical error but also produces physically meaningful and interpretable reconstructions on challenging and previously unseen geological structures.